-On rare occasions, a transfer to the other high school may be permitted to allow a student to attend a school other than in their attendance area.
+On case-by-case occasions, and depending on class size and enrollment numbers, a transfer to another school may be permitted to allow a student to attend a school other than in their attendance area.
 Student safety and/or the student's educational needs will be the only bases that a transfer will be considered.
-The following will not serve as a consideration or basis for a high school transfer:
+The following will not serve as the only consideration or basis for a school transfer:

-- Legacy of the family - Presence of a sibling or other family member at a specific school - o Proximity to a school - A specific educational program that is only offered at one school - Creation or maintenance of student friendships - Any other reason that is not based on student safety and/or the student's educational needs
+- Legacy of the family - Presence of a sibling or other family member at a specific school - Proximity to a school - A specific educational program that is only offered at one school - Creation or maintenance of student friendships - Any other reason that is not based on student safety and/or the student's educational needs

-A parent or guardian who wishes to enroll a child as a student in a high school outside of the attendance area in which the student would otherwise attend shall pursue the following process:
+A parent or guardian who wishes to enroll a child as a student in a school outside of the attendance area in which the student would otherwise attend shall pursue the following process: